CS 102

 In this lab, you'll create a small web page using Notepad, adding features as you go and observing the changes.
 The purpose of this lab is for you to ``peek behind the scenes'' and see what the HTML language looks like and how it works.

-drive for this work.
+G: drive for this work.
 I suggest

-naming the folder Html
+naming the folder Html.

-folder.
+Save the picture into your Html folder.
 Make a mental note as to

 whether the image is a GIF or a JPEG image.

-in the text box and click OK.
+notepad in the text box and click OK.

 <html> <head> </head> <body> </body> </html>Save the file into your Html folder, using the name "index.htm" (this is one of those few times when you should type the quote characters).
 Find the file in your Html folder and double-click the file icon; the file should open in Internet Explorer.
 Pretty boring page, right?
 Well, we're just getting started here.